 Up to eight (8) individuals will be selected to participate in each session.
-The training program is taught using a combination of classroom instruction and clinical training.
+The training program is taught using a combination of onlne and classroom instruction along with clinical training.
 If selected, there is no cost to participate in the training.
-Upon completion of the program and obtaining your Nurse Assistant license, you will be offered a full-time Licensed Nurse Assistant position at Dartmouth-Hitchcock Medical Center or Alice Peck Day Hospital.
+Upon completion of the program and obtaining your Nurse Assistant license, you will be offered a full-time Licensed Nurse Assistant position at Dartmouth-Hitchcock Medical Center.

 The Role of a Licensed Nurse Assistant: